SvenLieber/website/content/en/post/cordi-2023/index.md

 In the [8th edition](https://fair-data-digest.org/archive/8)
-of the [FAIR Data Digest](https://fair-data-digest.org), I have covered with an example how differently national ERIC nodes might be linked with national initiatives.
+of the [FAIR Data Digest](https://fair-data-digest.org), I have covered with an example how differently national ERIC nodes might be linked with national initiatives (what is an ERIC? [check here](https://fair-data-digest.org/archive/6)).
 Nice to see it and talk about it in real life.